INGATESTONE & District

 Introduction of a Individual Singles Champion Award

-2002 - Division 3 introduced
+2002 - Division 3 first played

 2003 - Fargo & Hatcher Cup's format changes too: 1 x Six 1001; 2 x Triples 701;